zihanz12/uiuc-cs-wiki/guide/section2.md

 ### Non-Majors:
 The answer to this question is dependent on what classes you plan on registering for:
 * **CS101/105:** Yes.
 If you plan on taking these, it's probably because they are required for your major, meaning you should have no issues registering.
 * **CS124:** Most likely, yes.
-This is an intro class created specifically for freshmen, meaning that unless you are unbelievably unlucky and the section you need is filled by the time you register, you'll be able to take this class.
+This is an intro class with a lot of spots, meaning that unless you are unbelievably unlucky you'll be able to take this class.
 * **CS173/CS225:** Dependent on your registration time ticket.
 These classes tend to fill up very quickly because they are in high demand (especially CS225), meaning that the earlier you can register the more easily you will be able to claim a spot.
 * **CS233/CS241/CS421:** Arguably somewhat difficult to register for.
 These are all staggered registration classes that most CS majors are required to take.
 * **CS361:** No. CS361 is restricted to majors only.